-Europe is in a buildings crisis.
+Europe is in an energy crisis.
+The most recent data estimates that the number of people suffering from energy poverty in the EU is somewhere between 50 and 125 million people.At the same time, Europe is in a building crisis.
 Its inefficient housing stock is a root cause of energy poverty and has a major impact on our health and wealth.

-No one should see the heat escape through their windows or be faced with unaffordable energy bills because the walls are badly insulated.
+No one should have to suffer from chronic respiratory disease, choose between heating or eating, or face unaffordable energy bills because of the poor conditions of their homes.
 Everyone deserves a decent and comfortable place to call home.

 But this is not the case.
 More than two thirds for Europe’s buildings are deemed inefficient and 15% of Europeans live in houses with a leaking roof or damp walls, foundations or floors.
 None of which are good for their annual spend or well-being.

 An effective EPBD would mean long-term solutions for the energy poor, substantial EU funds for renovations, obligations for landlords and protections for renters.
-It would prioritise the worst performing buildings and assist households on lower incomes.
-The time to deliver such a piece of legislation is now.
+Therefore, the final legislation must:

 The EPBD will be finalised this year, in the midst of an energy price crisis that forces more and more people to choose between heating and eating, so it’s absolutely crucial to urge our leaders to mobilise the power of energy efficiency in our homes!
 Will you join us in helping to educate, inspire and engage others to take action?